PostMarcone/Khadas-VIM3-YOLO-model-validation/README.md

 bash build_vx.sh
 ```

-And finally we move to the `YOLO_validation/bin` directory and run the last command.
+And finally, we move to the `YOLO_validation/bin` directory and run the last command.

 ```bash
 ./run_validation --output_dir "example_dir"